 HGO4090 – Master's thesis 60 credits

-The independent academic piece of work is the core of the master's degree programme.
-All students must have a member of the academic staff as a supervisor.
-Alternatively, an external co-supervisor or main supervisor must be approved by the department.
+The master thesis constitutes independent academic research and the core of the master's degree programme in Human Geography.
+Students are required to have a member of the academic staff as their supervisor.
+Any external co- or main supervisor must be approved by the programme.

 Working on the master’s thesis will prepare you for carrying out independent academic work, give you experience in the use of methods in practice, and enable you to gain practice in linking theory to empirical evidence.